 Tangzhong is similar to a roux except instead of butter, it is made with milk and a little water .

 It is then cooked just like a roux until thickened and added to the dough.
 This process helps to keep the buns soft longer and makes it extra tasty.

-Unlike a sourdough starter which can take months to prepare and daily feeding, this “starter” takes only 3 minutes to make.
-Don’t be scared of the tangzhong, it’s really easy.
+Unlike a sourdough starter which can take months to prepare with daily feeding, this “starter” is ready in minutes.

 Easy Pull Apart Milk Buns

 - 3 tbsp whole milk 43g

 - 2 tbsp bread flour 14g

 - 400 g bread flour 2 ¾ cups

 - 1 large egg